databrickslabs/mosaic/notebooks/examples/python/OpenStreetMaps/Readme.md

 This is an example of how to ingest and process Open Street Maps using Databricks Delta Live Tablas and Mosaic.

-The objective of this example is processing the OSM dataset to identify the density of residential buildings, hospitals and train stations across Italy.
+The aim is to ingest and process OSM data and form the medallion layers of our delta lake following the best practices.
+Then used these tables to identify the density of residential buildings, hospitals and train stations across Italy as an example of the new insights this capability unlocks.

 ![Conceptual diagram](https://github.com/databrickslabs/mosaic/raw/feature/open_street_maps/notebooks/examples/python/OpenStreetMaps/Images/Readme_ConceptDiagram.png)